Yufei-L/2019-431/SOFTWARE/README.md

 # Software for 431 in Fall 2019

+## RStudio Cloud

+(borrowed in part from [Andrew Heiss](https://evalf19.classes.andrewheiss.com/syllabus/))

+R is free, but it can sometimes be a pain to install and configure.
+To make life easier, you can (and should!) use [the free RStudio.cloud service](http://rstudio.cloud/), which lets you run a full instance of RStudio in your web browser.
+This means you won’t have to install anything on your computer to get started with R!
+We will have a shared class workspace in RStudio.cloud that will let you quickly copy templates for some of your work, too.
+RStudio.cloud is convenient, but it can be slow and it is not designed to be able to handle larger datasets or more complicated analysis.

 ## Installation

+Over the course of the semester, you’ll probably want to get around to installing R, RStudio, and other R packages on your computer and wean yourself off of [RStudio.cloud](http://rstudio.cloud/).
+This isn’t absolutely necessary (especially early on), but we'd like you to have this done by the end of September.

 - Visit [the Install R page](https://github.com/THOMASELOVE/2019-431/blob/master/SOFTWARE/installR.md) for complete information on installing R and RStudio as well as obtaining the data and code you'll need in 431, on either a PC or a Macintosh computer.
 - Visit [the R Packages page](https://github.com/THOMASELOVE/2019-431/blob/master/SOFTWARE/PACKAGES.md) for details on the R packages we're using in 431.